 My master's research is to design functional objects using different types of plastics.
 My goal is to experiment with this material and understand the industrial production process behind the manufacture of the daily functional objects that surround us.
 Each plastic polymer has its proper usage and constraints.
 These characteristics are taken into account in my design process.
 Conceptually I allow myself to have freedom in exploring the object's form by respecting the material`s limitations as well as the techniques I have available to design and make my pieces.
 In conjunction with this creative research, I am using Computer Aided Design and Computer Aided Manufacturing through Computer Numerical Control and Rapid Prototyping technologies to design and produce the pieces.

 Furthermore, my intention is to have a deep understanding of the uses, production, discard and, recycling procedures of plastics goods.
 I am interested in knowing more about biodegradable, compostable and recyclable polymers in order to enjoy this great material that is evolving rapidly (Lefteri, 2008) in the contemporary society without causing environmental damage and preserve good conditions to future habitants of the Planet.

 Computer Numerical Control, Design Objects, Plastic, Rapid Prototyping, Technology, Utilitarian

 Includes bibliographical references (pages 47-48).

 Copyright 2010 Maria Elisa Mandarim de Lacerda

 Mandarim de Lacerda, Maria Elisa.
-"The use of plastic in utilitarian and functional design objects." thesis, University of Iowa, 2010.
+"The use of plastic in utilitarian and functional design objects."
+MA (Master of Arts) thesis, University of Iowa, 2010.